October 2, 2024

 He changed his tone immediately and said he would be happy to help me.

-I was told the fund has a limit of $7,500 and things such as funeral expenses, burial expenses (including John’s clothes and grave marker), loss of wages, travel expenses for the family and food would be included.
+I was informed that the fund has a limit of $7,500, and that it includes costs such as funeral expenses, burial expenses (including John’s clothes and grave marker), loss of wages, travel expenses for the family, and food.
 I should gather all receipts and documentation together and email everything to him.
 He would then file the claim on my behalf.
 But before doing so, I needed to fill out some paperwork and return it to him.

 “What’s your email address”?
 He asked.